-To obtain income-based housing, families must meet several eligibility requirements, including familial, income and work-related requirements.
-If you are considering submitting an application for Section 8, then it is important to first review these eligibility requirements as well as learn more about how the program works and the benefits that it can provide.
+To obtain income-based housing, families must meet several requirements, including family, income, and work requirements.
+If you are thinking about applying for Section 8, it is important for you to look at the eligibility requirements and to learn how the program works and the benefits it can provide.

-If a family is approved to receive a Housing Choice Voucher by a local Public Housing Agency, the family will be approved to move into a pre-approved housing location.
-The family will receive a pre-determined amount of rental assistance each month to help cover the cost of rent and utilities.
-Section 8 Housing payments are made directly to the landlord from the PHA on behalf of the participating tenant.
+If a family is approved to receive a Housing Choice Voucher by a local Public Housing Authority (PHA), this lets the family move into a pre-approved housing location.
+The program will decide how much it will pay for rent and utilities each month.
+Then, the PHA pays that amount directly to the family’s landlord each month.

 Learn About Income Requirements